alfredcc/ZYScrollSegmentBar/README.md

 # Installation
 #### Manually
-1. Download 'ZYScrollSegmentBar.swift' file in the source directory.
+1. Download the source directory.
-2. Add the source file to your Xcode project.
+2. Drag the source directory to your Xcode project.

 # Usage
-Very easy to use, just like UITableViewController, you just need to implement the 'datasource' and 'delegate' (optional)
+Very easy to use, just like `UITableViewController`, you just need to implement the `datasource` and `delegate` (optional)

-First:  create the ZYScrollSegmentBar()
+First:  create the `ZYScrollSegmentBar()`
 ``` swift
 var viewControllers:[UIViewController] = []
 override func viewDidLoad() {